 2. Inner Circle Trader (ICT) Strategy

 Strategy: ICT traders seek signs of liquidity grabs around significant highs or lows.
-They employ order blocks, or areas of institutional buying/selling, to define an area of interest where price may reverse.
+They employ order blocks, or areas of institutional buying/selling, to define an area of interest where the price may reverse.

 3. Smart Money Concept – SMC Strategy